Extreme matrices or how an exponential map links classical and free extreme laws: Acknowledgments

 \section{Acknowledgments}

 The authors appreciate discussions with M. Bo\.{z}ejko, S. Majumdar and D. V. Voiculescu, and comments from P. Warcho\l{} and W. Tarnowski.
-The research was supported by the MAESTRO DEC-2011/02/A/ST1/00119 grant of the Polish National Center of Science.
+They also thank Ilan Roth for pointing the connection of the Green's function for free Gaussian to the famous plasma dispersion function $Z$.
+The research was supported by the MAESTRO DEC-2011/02/A/ST1/00119 grant of the Polish National Center of Science (2017-2018) and by the TEAMNET POIR.04.04.00-00-14DE/18-00 grant of the Foundation for Polish Science (2019-2020).